Ginkgo Bioworks’ dev shop for genetic programming is now worth $4 billion – TechCrunch

 The two companies are collaborating on the development of seeds that require less fertilizer for growth — something that could save the industry millions and decrease pollution associated with traditional chemical fertilizers.

-Since that first spinout, Ginkgo has created three other companies.
-There’s the $122 million deal to produce rare cannabinoids with the Canadian cannabis company, Cronos; a partnership with Roche that was born out of Ginkgo’s acquisition of Warp Drive Bio; and Motif Foodworks, which is working on manufacturing alternative proteins with a $120 million in financing.
+Since that first spin-out, Ginkgo has created three other companies and joint ventures.
+There’s the $122 million deal to produce rare cannabinoids with the Canadian cannabis company, Cronos; a partnership with Roche that was born out of Ginkgo’s acquisition of Warp Drive Bio; and Motif Foodworks, which is working on manufacturing alternative proteins with a $120 million in financing.*

 Alongside these large-scale initiatives, Ginkgo has signed partnerships with the West Coast powerhouse accelerator program from Y Combinator and a new Boston-based life sciences-focused group called Petri to conduct development work for startups from those programs in exchange for an equity stake.

 “We’re not going to have all the good ideas,” says Kelly.
 “We want to tap the much larger pool of smart people and really have them building on our platform.
 Of all of the people we can give value to, we can give the most to startups.
-If we can offer them to do their biowork without all of the fixed costs of build a lab,” that’s valuable, he says.
+If we can offer them to do their biowork without all of the fixed costs of building a lab,” that’s valuable, he says.

-Investors in the company include Y Combinator, DCVC, MassChallenge, Felicis Ventures, General Atlantic, Baillie Gifford, Bill Gates, and Viking Global.
+Investors in the company include Y Combinator, DCVC, MassChallenge, Felicis Ventures, General Atlantic, Baillie Gifford, Bill Gates and Viking Global.